 Thus, the Gospel also creates a new culture.

-Thus, we must be committed to discipleship for the Kingdom that does not only concern itself with the “spiritual” things and getting “souls” saved.
+We must be committed to discipleship for the Kingdom that does not only concern itself with the “spiritual” things and getting “souls” saved.
 If a man is spiritually saved, his whole being is also saved and transformed and in the process of renewal into the image of Christ.
 This means that the process of discipleship includes instruction in how to think, feel and act Christianly in all areas of life including education, politics, arts, the family, entertainment, church, law, politics, economics, sexuality, environmental stewardship, justice, relationships, community and so much more.
 This is what we must apply ourselves to learn and practice as Christians.

 In every area of life, you are always being discipled, it’s just a matter of by whom and for what kingdom.